fabianfassnacht/QGIS_Tutorial4/Tutorial_4_General_Tools.md

 **perform a right-click on the “S2 Neapel sm2” layer as listed in the layer window of QGIS, then select the first option in the menu which is called “Zoom to Layer”.**

-You will see that QGIS will now automatically return to the extent of the “S2 Neapel sm2” layer.
+You will see that QGIS will now automatically returns to the extent of the “S2 Neapel sm2” layer.
 This is a very useful tool that you will probably use frequently.

 OK, now we have learned how we can directly zoom to the extent of a loaded layer.
 However, we might also want to zoom-in to a specific subset of our study area.
 We can do this by